erizov/Professor/semester_15/lecture_109_database_security_advanced/data_masking/README.md

 ### Comprehension

 1. Can you explain how Data Masking works in your own words?
-2. What is the key insight or techniquContentat makes Data Masking efficient?
+2. What is the key insight or techniquContentat Informations Data Masking efficient?

 ### Analysis